ArmaniCodes/HangMan/README.md

 Play a quick game of Hangman.
 Generate an infinite amount of words so the replability is infinite!

 ## Features
-- Randomly generate a wordfor the players to guess
+- Randomly generate a word for the players to guess
 - Allows the player to specify the length of the randomly generated word.
 - Interactive JavaFX GUI